18 Kitchen Gift Ideas Under $100

 Kitchen Gift Ideas

 Whew!
 There are so many great tools out there to use in the kitchen.
 It’s really hard to narrow it down.
-But consider these 18 gift ideas including electrical and non, big and small, and all having options at $100 or less:
+Here are 18 gift ideas including electrical and non, big and small, and all having options at $100 or less:

 - Slow Cooker or Crock Pot – There are so many slow cookers out there with a huge variety of sizes and other unique benefits, so choose what fits your family best.
 I’ve used them for years and prefer: